National Service Projects

 ICHEC's National Service provides three different project classes with differing resource allocations, review levels and indicative review turnaround times.
 The selection of each class largely depends on the necessities and requirements of the research and applicant's objectives.
 Applicants should be aware that:

-- Review turnaround times are partly dependent on the completeness and clarity of the application so to reduce the necessity of delays involved with clarification requests please provide all requested information in reasonable detail and if unsure, ask questions in advence via the Helpdesk.
-Additionally, Class A and B reviews require input from multiple voluntary scientific reviewers and may take longer dpeneding on the availability and workload of these external reviewers.
+• Review turnaround times are partly dependent on the completeness and clarity of the application so to reduce the necessity of delays involved with clarification requests please provide all requested information in reasonable detail and if unsure, ask questions in advance via the Helpdesk.
+Additionally, Class A and B operate on a fixed call deadline where projects are reviewed by the Science Council at fixed dates during the year as described in the table below.

 Ahead of new proposal submission and in accordance with the ICHEC Acceptable Usage Policy, applicants should notify ICHEC of all publications arising out of work completed with the help of ICHEC from past projects.
 Simply email the Helpdesk with the publication reference and link to the online version.